cocode32/watgbridge/README.md

 >
 > The database has been completely redone as a result of my attempt to gain sanity back in my life.

+## Database Changes
+All the `"new"` database tables are prefixed with `Coco`.
+Just so that I can keep sanity

 # License Changes

 This project is a fork of [watgbridge](https://github.com/akshettrj/watgbridge), originally licensed under the MIT License.